evershinemj/English/vocabulary.md

 - 一阵（气味）
   He caught a whiff of her perfume.
 - sniff
   a dog whiffing the air
+---
+bend over
+---
+sum something up
+- to give a summary of something